FAQ

 What is a Private Adoption Licensee?

-Every adoption in Ontario has to be facilitated by a licensee.
+Every private adoption in Ontario has to be facilitated by a licensee.
 Jennie Painter is ARCS’ licensee.
 Once you contact Jennie, it’s a bit like one-stop shopping.
-It is her job as licensee to educate you about the adoption process and how everything works.
-It’s also her job to hire the other professionals who help to facilitate an adoption.
+It is her job as licensee to educate you about the adoption process.
+It’s also her job to hire other professionals who help to facilitate an adoption.
 For example, ARCS will arrange a lawyer to provide you with independent legal advice and to review adoption consent forms, an adoption worker for you and an adoption worker for the adoptive parents.

-If the birthfather is considered to be a legal parent, he must be contacted and sign a form consenting to the adoption.
+If the birthfather is considered to be a legal parent, he must be contacted by your licensee and sign a form consenting to the adoption.

-As the child often wants information on both his mother and father, the involvement of both parents in adoption planning is in the child’s best interest.
+As the child often wants information about both his mother and father, the involvement of both parents in adoption planning is in the child’s best interest.

 Sometimes, however, this is not possible.
 There are some legitimate reasons for the birthmother not involving the birthfather in the adoption planning.
 These reasons include:

-- Birthfather’s name is unknown due to one brief sexual encounter.
+2. Birthfather’s identity is unknown due to a brief sexual encounter.

-- Cases where the security of the birthmother would be threatened by the birthfather’s involvement in an adoption plan.
+3. Cases where the emotional or physical security of the birthmother would be threatened by the birthfather’s involvement in an adoption plan.

-When possible, ARCS recommends, at a minimum, sending a registered letter to the birthfather informing him of the adoption plan for the child.
+When possible, ARCS recommends, that you give ARCS permission to send a registered letter to the birthfather informing him of the adoption plan for the child.

 Not allowing your licensee to notify the birthfather of the adoption plan may be problematic.